fiduswriter/simple-datatables/API.md

 Add new rows to the table.
 Must be an object with the `rows` propery set and the number of values for each row must match the column count of the table.

+> NOTE: Prior to v1.3.0 this method was called `addRows`

 ```javascript
 var dataTable = new DataTable("#myTable");